-- As recommended by the Ad Hoc Working Group of the Whole in February 2011, 6. workshops are to be organized, under the auspices of the United Nations, in coordination with the Secretariat and with the assistance of members of the Group of Experts.
-Such workshops could be organized: - By States; (a) - At the request of a State, by scientific institutions such as national academies, marine research institutes or universities; or - At the request of a State, by competent intergovernmental organizations.
+6. As recommended by the Ad Hoc Working Group of the Whole in February 2011, workshops are to be organized, under the auspices of the United Nations, in coordination with the Secretariat and with the assistance of members of the Group of Experts.
+Such workshops could be organized:

+- (a) By States; - (b) At the request of a State, by scientific institutions such as national academies, marine research institutes or universities; or - (c) At the request of a State, by competent intergovernmental organizations.